YaoYinYing/PPRCODE_Guideline/README.md

 ### _Q_: Why does the prediction result of my sequence look like a mess?
-ProSite identifies the sequence and motifs of a PPR protein by its similarity to the general P-type PPR.
+PS_Scan/PPRfinder identifies the sequence and motifs of a PPR protein by its similarity to the general P-type PPR.
 Sequences with low identity will hardly be predicted.
 In this circumstance, manual correction is strongly recommended.

 ## Troubleshoot
 If there is any problem and advice with the website, you are welcome to contact us via [email](mailto:yaoyy@webmail.hzau.edu.cn).